What Makes a Breed Good for First-Time Owners?

 Size: 12-18 pounds | Energy: Moderate | Lifespan: 14-15 years

-The Bichon Frise is a cheerful, hypoallergenic breed that thrives on human companionship.
-They are playful without being hyperactive, sturdy enough for families with children, and small enough for apartment living.
+The Bichon Frise is a cheerful, hypoallergenic breed.
+They thrive on human companionship.
+They're playful without being hyperactive.
+They're sturdy enough for kids and small enough for apartments.
 Their white, cotton-ball coat is charming but requires regular grooming.

-Considerations: Bichons can be challenging to housebreak.
-Crate training and patience are essential in the early months.
-They also do not tolerate being left alone for long periods.
+Considerations: Housebreaking can be a nightmare.
+You'll need strict crate training and immense patience in those first few months.
+(Small bladders mean frequent trips outside).
+They also don't tolerate being left alone for long stretches.

 Best for: Apartment dwellers, allergy sufferers, retirees, families looking for a small dog with a big personality.